- Location: Hagerstown, MD

 South Atlantic League

-Shortly after the Suns relocated to Bowie, a third Suns franchise was formed in the Class A South Atlantic League as the Myrtle Beach Hurricanes took on the name.
+Shortly after the Suns relocated to Bowie, a third Suns franchise was formed, this time in the Class A South Atlantic League as the Myrtle Beach Hurricanes took on the name.
 The club was a Toronto Blue Jays affiliate from 1993 to 2000, and was a San Francisco Giants farm club for the next four seasons.
 In 2005, the Suns became an affiliate of the New York Mets, and after the 2006 season, they switched their affiliation to the Washington Nationals.

 - On June 19th, 2005, pitcher Gaby Hernandez threw a 1-0 no-hitter against the West Virginia Power at Municipal Stadium.